lj020326/ansible-datacenter/docs/ansible-unreachable-host-handling.md

+Ansible: Getting list of failed hosts and using in a subsequent play
+===

 Handling the ansible inventory can have some frustrating characteristics – one of which is the difficulty in capturing lists of hosts which have failed and carrying out remedial operations.

 ##### First Attempt